taustation-fan/players-guide/README.md

 does not have a Sick Bay!), so try to offload heavy items at the first opportunity.

-If you don't want to carry around stuff, you can sell it (go to Market -> Vendors and then to your Inventory), store it (go to Market -> Storage, buy storage if you haven't yet and then to your Inventory), or drop them right from the Inventory.
+If you don't want to carry around stuff, you can sell it to the vendors, (go to Market -> Vendors and then to your Inventory), to other players (go to Market -> Public Market and then your Inventory), or store it (go to Market -> Storage, buy storage if you haven't yet, and then to your Inventory), or drop them right from the Inventory.

 Common trade goods are mostly an annoyance, but some players hypothesize